erhanjaved/airbnb/README.md

 - Erhan: I'm a 4th Year Mathematics & Data Science student at UBC Vancouver, and a pro tennis player on the side :D
 - Carol: I'm a 5th Year Commerce & Data Science student and I have been on exchange twice to Copenhagen and Shenzhen!
 - Aaron: I'm a 3rd Year Computer Science student and I love to cook!
-- Ayuho: one sentence about you!
+- Ayuho: I'm a 5th Year Psych & Data Science student from Japan and I love animals!

 ## Images